SamVanheer/HalfLifeAssetManager/README.md

 # Half-Life Asset Manager

-Half-Life Asset Manager is a tool based on [Half-Life Model Viewer 2](https://github.com/SamVanheer/HalfLifeModelViewer2).
-Unlike Half-Life Model Viewer this tool is designed to support multiple asset types.
-This allows the tool to be updated to support other Half-life 1 assets in the future.

-The change in executable name also has the advantage that associations with `HLMV.exe` made by other versions of the program no longer affect this program.
+Half-Life Asset Manager is a model viewer for Half-Life 1.
+It can be used to view and edit Half-Life 1 Studio models (`.mdl`).

 > **Note**
 > This tool only supports Half-Life 1/GoldSource, not Half-Life 2/Source and Source 2!